yochaigal/cairn/resources/monsters/mimic.md

 # Mimic

-9 HP, 2 Armor, 13 STR, 12 WIL, bite (d12)
+9 HP, 2 Armor, 13 STR, 6 DEX, 12 WIL, bite (d8)

-- Monstrous shape-shifters that take on the form of inanimate objects made of wood and stone.
-Found only underground.
+- Malicious shapeshifters that take on the form of inanimate objects commonly found in dungeons.
-- Remain motionless (generally in the form of chests or doors), devouring anything that touches it.
+- Remain motionless (typically in the form of a chest or door), surprising anyone that comes near.
-- The mimic's saliva is extremely sticky, taking great strength to remove something from its mouth once glued.
+- The mimic's saliva is extremely sticky and difficult to remove.
+Alchemists will pay up to 150gp for even the smallest vial.